How 'late bloomer' Moore can follow Whyte & Dallas

 'I'd like him to stay at Cliftonville'

-Moore, who only turned 17 last summer, did get a call from Lyttle in November, when he was selected in an Under-18 squad for two friendly matches - and he showed the international manager how much he has developed.
+Moore, who only turned 17 last summer, did get a call from Lyttle in November, when he was selected in an U18 squad for two friendly matches - and he showed the international manager how much he has developed.

 "We played Sean as an attacking left wing-back in a 3-5-2 formation and he did really well," Lyttle continued.